Replay MCP

 expect(locator).toBeVisible()

-Locator: getByTestId('products-table-action-edit-00000000-0000-4000-8000-000000000007')
+Locator: getByTestId('submit-button')

 Terminal

-claude --mcp-config '{"mcpServers":{"replay":{"type":"http","url":"https://dispatch.replay.io/nut/recording/<recording-id>/mcp"}}}'
+claude --mcp-config '{"mcpServers":{"replay":{"type":"http","url":"https://dispatch.replay.io/nut/recording/RECORDING_ID/mcp"}}}'

 With an API key: